eltonkl/cs188/docs/using.md

   -m MASK MASK MASK, --mask MASK MASK MASK
-                        apply a mask to dicom images [image directory] [mask directory] [output directory]
+                        apply a mask to dicom images [image directory] [mask directory] [output directory] -d DICE DICE, --dice DICE DICE
+                        compute dice scores [ground truth directory] [result directory]
 ```

 In particular, once a model is trained, it can be used to perform skull stripping with the
 flag `-p`.
 This defaults to performing skull stripping on the DICOM images in `./data/test/` and
-storing the processed images in the directory `./data/result`.
+storing the processed images in the directory `./data/result/`.
 These default directories can be
 changed with the `-i IMAGEPATH` and `-r RESULTPATH` options, respectively.
+The default directory for
+the training data is `./data/train/` which can be changed using `-t TRAINPATH`.

 ## Two-phased approach

 To run the two-phased approach described in our previous post, run the shell script `DualPass.sh`.
 This defaults to running both the training and processing procedures.
 Note that this shell script
-will only work when the first phase training images are located in `./data/train_phase1` and
+will only work when the first phase training images are located in `./data/train_phase1/` and
-the second phase training images are located in `./data/train_phase2`.
+the second phase training images are located in `./data/train_phase2/`.

 If `DualPass.sh train` in run instead, only the training step will be done.
 Similarly,
 `DualPass.sh process` will only to the processing and skull stripping part.

+Note, the shell script assumes that the system has a `python3` environment variable pointing to
+the python executable.